New Orleans Saints bounty scandal: Coaches and front office staff

 On March 30, Payton, Vitt and Loomis appealed their suspensions, and the Saints also appealed the fine and loss of draft picks.
 Payton, Vitt and Loomis met with Goodell on April 5.
-After that meeting, Vitt's lawyer, David Cornwell, said that Payton and Loomis met with Williams before the divisional playoff game and ordered him to shut down the bounty program immediately.
-Cornwell contended that Williams was a "rogue coach," and the recently released audio of his meeting with the defense only proved it.
+After that meeting, Vitt's lawyer David Cornwell, said that Payton and Loomis met with Williams before the divisional playoff game and ordered him to shut down the bounty program immediately.
+Cornwell contended that Williams was a "rogue coach", and the recently released audio of his meeting with the defense only proved it.

 Goodell denied the appeals on April 9, meaning that Payton's suspension began as of April 16.
-However, depending on the Saints' cooperation and that of the individuals involved, Goodell could restore the Saints' second-round pick in 2013 (though the Saints would still lose a lower-round pick), as well as reduce the fine on the Saints and restore Payton, Vitt and Loomis' lost pay.
+However, depending on the Saints' cooperation and that of the individuals involved, Goodell could restore the Saints' second-round pick in 2013 (though the Saints would still lose a lower-round pick), as well as reduce the fine on the Saints and restore Payton, Vitt and Loomis's lost pay.
 However, all appeals were denied.

 Players

 The NFLPA requested that the league should hold off on any punishments for the players until it conducts its own investigation.
 Goodell told Schefter, however, that he would hand down punishments to the players involved very soon once he gets feedback from the NFLPA.

-Hours after the sanctions were announced, Kluwe went on KSTP in the Twin Cities and demanded that any players involved in the scheme be severely punished, and that the NFLPA let it be known that "there's no place in the league for that kind of behavior."
-He even went as far as to call for Vilma—the only player specifically named as being involved in the scheme in the NFL's initial announcements—to be banned from the league for life.
-His sentiments were echoed a day later by Vikings center John Sullivan, who told KFXN-FM in the Twin Cities that any Saint who deliberately tried to hurt Favre in that game should get a lifetime ban.
-Sullivan called the Saints' treatment of Favre "despicable" and "the exact opposite of sportsmanship," and even called for the league to take some sort of action against players involved in that game who had since retired, such as McCray.

 On May 2, 2012, the NFL suspended four then-current or former Saints players for their involvement in the bounty scandal: